-- ✓ Provide personalized one-on-one service - ✓ Offer needs-based analysis based on your personal situation and budget - ✓ Help guide you through the long-term care buying process - ✓ Custom-tailor a plan for you What's more, ycu'll never be pressured to buy and you're never under any obligation.
-Administered by: MARSH Marsh U.S. Consumer, a service of Seabury & Smith, Inc. CA Ins.
+- ✓ Provide personalized one-on-one service - ✓ Offer needs-based analysis based on your personal situation and budget - ✓ Help guide you through the long-term care buying process - ✓ Custom-tailor a plan for you What's more, you'll never be pressured to buy and you're never under any obligation.
+Administered by: Marsh U.S. Consumer, a service of Secbury & Smith, Inc. CA Ins.
 Lic. #0633005 AR Ins.
-Lic. #245544 d/b/a in CA Seabury & Smith Insurance Program Management 60461/6C087 @Seabury & Smith, Inc. 2013 Calling All Brides: Kelly Nishimoto to the Rescue The creator of the popular Cute Booty clothing line is now helping soon-to-be brides find their perfect wedding dress on TLC's 'Something Borrowed, Something New.'
-By Leiloni De Gruy Contributing Writer ashion designer Kelly Nishimoto has been using unconventional materials to craft clothing since she was a kid.
+Lic. #245544 d/b/a in CA Seabury & Smith Insurance Program Management 60461/60087 @Seabury & Smith, Inc. 2013 DISCOVERY COMMUNICATION Calling All Brides: Kelly Nishimoto to the Rescue The creator of the popular Cute Booty clothing line is now helping soon-to-be brides find their perfect wedding dress on TLC's 'Something Borrowed, Something New.'
+By Leiloni De Gruy Contributing Writer -HOTOHashion designer Kelly Nishimoto has been using unconventional materials to craft clothing since she was a kid.
 At 13 years old, Nishimoto created a wedding dress using garbage bags and a glue gun.
 Six years later, she crafted her first clothing collection - including corsets, double-breasted jackets, handbags and ball gowns - from colored Reynolds Wrap.
 It seems only fitting that the 35-year-old designer would co-host TLC's new show "Something Borrowed, Something New," where her resourcefulness would be put to the ultimate test.

 Born in a small town in Georgia to a Scottish-Irish father who was a craftsman and a Japanese American jewelry designer mother, Nishimoto had ample influences.
 After being praised by the Miami Herald for her fresh take on fashion - and subsequently moving to the City of Angels - the budding designer spent years on the fashion circuit wowing colleagues and celebrities by sending forward-thinking garments down the runway.
 But with a bubbly personality, Nishimoto was destined to step from behind the fabric and onto the TV scene.
 That chance came in 2006 when she hosted Style Network's "My Celebrity Home."
 Still, she was eager to incorporate more of her fashion background.
 Nishimoto finally got an opportunity to do so when she was asked to co-host "Something Borrowed, Something New" with stylist Sam Saboura.
 On the show, Nishimoto takes used dresses given by loved ones and reworks them into modern designs.
 The soon-to-be bride can then choose from Nishimoto's creation or a store-bought gown.
 In a recent interview with Leiloni De Gruy for the Pacific Citizen, Nishimoto discussed her childhood, her inspiration and her new TLC gig.
 How has your life been shaped by your father's profession and your mother's background?
-Kelly Nishimoto: We were always making things around the house, so it was in our blood to be creative.
-Music was also in our blood.
-They both played the guitar and wrote songs.
+Kelly Nishimoto: We were always making things around the house, so it was in our

 Since my mother was a jewelry designer, we'd go to her store.
 It was a bead bar, and ladies could come in to make their own necklaces and bracelets.
 Then, I got my first sewing machine at 11, and I went to town.
 Without that creative environment, do you feel you would be who you are today?
-Nishimoto: No, 1 can't Sam Saboura and Kelly Nishimoto co-host TLC's "Something Borrowed, Something New" Nishimoto: No, I can't imagine that I would, but it wasn't all fun and games.
+Nishimoto: No, I can't imagine that I would, but it wasn't all fun and games.
+My parents divorced Kelly Nishimoto co-host TLC's "Something Borrowed, Something New" but it wasn't all fun and games.
 My parents divorced when I was 8.
 I kind of got a taste of growing up a little too soon.
-PACIFIC 🗬 CITIZEN What was life like growing up in Georgia?
+What was life like growing up in Georgia?